JoseOcasio1994/Portfolio/README.md

      * Team of 4
      * Unreal Engine 4.12
      * Puzzle game in VR where the goal is to combine atoms to make requested compounds
-     * My Tasks: Gameplay Mechanics
+     * My Tasks: Gameplay Mechanics, maintaining stable builds
      * Lead Programmer